eloj/lzw-eddy/README.md

-# Simple LZW (Lempel-Ziv-Welch) Decompressor
+# Simple LZW (Lempel-Ziv-Welch) Compressor & Decompressor

-A basic headerless LZW decompressor.
+A basic headerless LZW compressor and decompressor.
 Supports variable length codes between 9 and 12 bits per default.
 Up to 16-bits should work if the `LZW_MAX_CODE_WIDTH` define is changed and the `lzw_node` type upgraded to 64 bits, but this is untested.